ceph/ceph/doc/cephadm/operations.rst

 ----------

-Because a few Ceph daemons may store a significant amount of data in ``/var/lib/ceph`` (notably, the monitors and prometheus), you may want to move this directory to its own disk, partition, or logical volume so that you do not fill up the root file system.
+Because a few Ceph daemons may store a significant amount of data in ``/var/lib/ceph`` (notably, the monitors and prometheus), we recommend moving this directory to its own disk, partition, or logical volume so that it does not fill up the root file system.